-Earth), 0.61 (CESM), and 0.67 (MIROC) (Table A2).
-The large-scale precipitation anomaly patterns in EC-Earth relate well to WFDE5_CRU data for North America, whereas in both CESM and MIROC there is more noise.
+North America, whereas in both CESM and MIROC there is more noise.
 The correlation of precipitation anomalies is 0.32 in the MMM.
-The large-scale patterns of mslp during wave-7 episodes match relatively well with ERA5 data with a MMM correlation value of 0.63.
-At the eastern side of the Atlantic Ocean (west coast of Europe), strong negative mslp anomalies can be seen for the wave-7 composites, which is opposite to the wave-5 signal here.
-Also, positive mslp anomalies are found during wave-7 episodes at the east coast of North America (Fig. 4), whereas the location shows negative anomalies during wave-5 episodes (Fig. 3).

-One common finding from both wave-5 and wave-7 episodes is that the biases (n.s.d. ≥ 0.75) in upper-level circulation are smaller compared to more-pronounced biases in the surface anomalies t2m, prcp, and mslp.
+The large-scale patterns of mslp during wave-7 episodes match relatively well with ERA5 data, with a MMM correlation value of 0.63.
+On the eastern side of the Atlantic Ocean (west coast of Europe), strong negative mslp anomalies can be seen for the wave-7 composites, which is opposite to the wave-5 signal here.
+Also, positive mslp anomalies are found during wave-7 episodes on the east coast of North America (Fig. 4), whereas the location shows negative anomalies during wave-5 episodes (Fig. 3).
+One common finding from both wave-5 and wave-7 episodes is that the biases (n.s.d. ≥ 0.75) in upper-level circulation are smaller compared to more pronounced biases in the t2m, prcp, and mslp surface anomalies.
 All models substantially underestimate the magnitude of t2m, prcp, and mslp anomalies associated with wave-5 and wave-7 episodes, typically by a factor of 1.5 (Table A4).